 GOAL 3: Develop and implement the model for transitioning service members, veterans, and spouses

-KCMA is improving the way Kentucky attracts veterans and service members who are leaving the military, and plans to establish Kentucky as the paramount, national model for transitioning service members into the civilian workforce.
-This goal is closely nested with the Governor's emphasis on making our Commonwealth the most military-friendly state in America and growing the military and veteran population.
+KCMA is improving the way Kentucky attracts veterans and service members who are leaving the military and plans to establish Kentucky as the paramount, national model for transitioning service members into the civilian workforce.
 Alongside legislators, state agencies, universities, and defense industry partners, our team is working to fill the critical skills gaps across our state and ensure military service members (both past and present, and their families) are gainfully employed in Kentucky.

 GOAL 4: Establish Kentucky as the most military-friendly state in the nation and grow veteran and retiree populations

-This goal is critical to Kentucky as it sets the foundation to accomplishing the first three goals.
+This goal is critical to Kentucky as it sets the foundation for accomplishing the first three goals.
 KCMA works closely with the Kentucky Department of Veterans Affairs, the Department of Military Affairs, and the state legislature to continually improve the quality of life for the whole military family, and bring more veterans and retirees into the Commonwealth regardless of their original state residency.